Covera Covera

 Case 2 Age 58 • Saved $44/mo

 Daniel works remotely and drives under 7,000 miles a year.
-Switching to a usage-based plan that accurately reflected his actual mileage saved him $44/month.
+Switching to a usage-based plan that reflected his actual mileage saved him $44/month.

 Best Car Insurance Companies for Surprise Drivers